What to Do if/when You Become a Guardian or Conservator in Utah When Selling a House

-If you have an aging parent that is no longer able to take care of the decisions regarding their personal and financial life you could be appointed a guardian or conservator.
-A guardianship is only put in place if a court has deemed that your adult parents are incapable of making their own responsible decisions, thus appointing a guardian or a conservator.
+If you have an aging parent that is no longer able to take care of the decisions regarding their personal and financial life you could be appointed their estate guardian or conservator.
+An estate guardianship is only put in place if a court has deemed that your adult parents are incapable of making their own responsible decisions, thus appointing a guardian or a conservator.
 This is a legal relationship that gives you, the guardian or conservator the right to make legal, health care and financial decisions for your parent, the ward.

 Guardianship-vs-Conservatorship-book-and-gavel